tsucarol/tsucarol/README.md

 🎓 I'm currently learning Automated Testing with Selenium and Java, and I'm also learning English.

-🌱 I'm on track with learning more about JMeter, JUnit, Postman, and Appium.
+🌱 I'm on track with learning more about JMeter and Appium.

 ✍️ In my free time, I enjoy listening to music and going to the gym.